 The castle dungeon was transformed into a whisky tasting room.
 Several single malts from varying parts of Scotland were laid out with tasting glasses so everyone could indulge!
 This room with its fifteenth century vaulted roof turned out to be a huge draw during the evening reception!

-Why did you choose Winton House?
+Why did you choose Winton Castle?

-We visited 17 venues within the Lothians before we came across Winton House – our final venue on the list!
+We visited 17 venues within the Lothians before we came across Winton Castle– our final venue on the list!
 We had a vision of what we wanted the day to look like and with over 100 guests travelling from outside Scotland (and many from outside the UK), we wanted our guests to feel that they were attending a unique Scottish wedding as opposed to a marquee that could be anywhere in the world.

 We set the following criteria: